Contractor Contracts: Everything You Need to Know

 A contractor contract is a written document that details the agreement between the client and the contractor.
 4 min read

 A contractor contract is a written document that details the agreement between the client and the contractor.
 It reflects the services that the contractor will provide, how long the work should take, the compensation involved, and other specifics like non-disclosure terms, prohibitions against solicitations, and how disputes are to be resolved if they arise.
-Contractor contracts don't have to have a lot of legal terminology.
+Contractor contracts don't have to have a lot of legal terminologies.
 In fact, they can be handwritten and still be binding.

 A Contract by Any Other Name